 Except no-one asks about the German’s future and I’m not really sure why.
+Maybe they are all too busy down the NZD Casino?
 I didn’t think he played well at Stoke but that’s an opinion.
 Would I sell him for £70m?
 Of course, but then I’d take that for Alexis as well so there’s no difference there.
 Would I prefer he stayed?
 Yes, and I’d prefer he dug us out more of the holes we routinely put ourselves in.

 There’s something weird around Arsenal at present.
 Criticism is deemed to be a show of wanting the player gone; it’s become binary between liking a player and wanting him sold.
 The middle ground of a luxury player finding form one week and dipping the next is no longer allowed in any critique of performance.

 Wenger refused be drawn on whether bids had found their way into Highbury House.
 He is, however, “aware” of every bid received, as any manager should be.
 Tomorrow’s headlines are about how he refused to rule out selling the Chilean and how the squad is being prepared for his departure.

 I Don’t Want To Be A-Loan

 One man not leaving to the chagrin of many is Jack Wilshere.
 Wenger defended the midfielder’s reaction to the halfwit challenge made on him during this week’s Under-23 match.
 It was a “human reaction” and frankly, I’d have been more concerned if Jack had just brushed it off with a laugh.